Ronterox/Ronterox/README.md

 ## I'm a Game Developer, App Developer and sometimes even Front/back-end Developer

-- 🔥 I just published another game!
-[Pink Is Good](https://rontero.itch.io/pinkisgood)
+- 🔥 Cool new demo of a 2d Platformer Puzzle Game!
+[BOB](https://rontero.itch.io/bob)
-- 🔰 I’m currently studying Apk Development on an Institute in Barcelona.
+- 🔰 I’m currently studying Apk Development at the Barcelona's Technologic Institut.
-- 🚀I’m part time working with a cool Indie Games Company called Petoons.
+- 🚀I’m also working part time with a cool Indie Games Company called [Petoons](https://www.petoons.com/).
-- 🥅2021 Goal: Make many more games, apps and automatization tools.
+- 🥅2021 Goal: Make way more quality games, apps and automatization tools.

 - 🎧Extra Facts: I love making my own music, since I can play some instruments!

 > Even though not all my games are published, you can find them in here!